Fred On The Issues

 Missourians deserve a fair shot at a good life.
 That starts with affordable healthcare, lower costs, and the freedom to build a secure future.
 Every family should be able to see a doctor when they are sick, afford the medicine they need, and keep a roof over their heads without being buried in debt.

 Our economy should reward hard work, not connections or special interests.
+I believe in a strong floor and no ceiling: everyone should have the security to build a good life and the freedom to rise as far as their talent and hard work can take them.
 Families are working harder than ever but struggling to keep up with the cost of housing, childcare, healthcare, and groceries.
 It should not take two jobs to make ends meet or a lifetime of work to retire in dignity and stability.

 Missouri’s strength comes from our people, including immigrants who contribute to our communities and economy.
 We need a fair and commonsense immigration system that reflects our values and fixes what is broken while keeping our borders secure.